 This fish grows to lengths of 22cm, with smaller individuals used for bait purposes.
-The body of this fish is slightly compressed ventrally, with a rounded belly (Figure 80).
+The body of this fish is slightly compressed ventrally, with a rounded belly (Figure 98).
 The dorsal side is metallic blue/green and the ventral side is silver/white.
 There is a thick yellow stripe along the lateral line, thicker than the yellow stripe in Selar crumenophthalmus.
 The lateral line arches towards the anterior of the body.
 There is a dark spot behind the eye, above the gills.
 This fish is similar to Selar crumenophthalmus, but the fins do not have a dusky edging, the caudal fin does not have dark tips, the head is higher with a smaller eye and the upper and lower edges of the eye do not have a dark colour.

-Figure 80.
-Selaroides leptolepis / Yellowstripe scad / Selar Kuning / TRY (White et al. 2013)
+Figure 98.
+Selaroides leptolepis / Yellowstripe scad / Selar Kuning / TRY

-Category E - Tuna, as dead bait
+Category E - Tuna, as dead bait (skipjack, yellowfin tuna and bigeye tuna)